PE and Sports Premium

 2015 – 16

-Our allocation of School Sports Funding for the academic year September 2015 to August 2016 was £8935.
+Our allocation of PE and Sport Premium for the academic year September 2015 to August 2016 was £8935.

 The breakdown of how we spent the money is as follows, alongside how this has impacted the children.